-Let's start this morning with a short Q&A.
+Let's start with a short Q&A to help solve the riddle at hand.
 Who is the good person in our Gospel reading from Luke?
 We have the master (the rich man), the manager, and the debtors.
 Here is what we are told of each...

 The rich man, the master, has found out that his manager has been squandering his property.
 The master tells the man he may no longer be his manager because he has been dishonest.
 The manager panics.
 He is worried he will not be able to get another job so he does the one thing he can do.
+He gathers up the debtors...the people who owe the master money.

-He gathers up the debtors.
-The manager lessens what is owed by each, so that in the very least there is some resolution to their debts.
-He then closes out each debt as complete.
-The master is pleased at the manager's shrewdness and commends the manager.
+And in an interesting turn of events the manager lessens what is owed by person.
+He is able to collect some of what they owe the master but not all of it.
+And, he then closes out each debt as complete.
+The master is actually pleased at the manager's shrewdness and commends the manager.
 Job well done!
 That's the overview of the parable.

 So, let me ask again?
 Who is the good person in this story?
+The master, the manager, or the debtors?
 And, why in the world does Jesus tell this parable?
 At first read, it doesn't make much sense.
 It's as though Jesus is commending the dishonesty of the manager.
+He got caught for doing a bad job and tries to make some half hearted amends for his inadequate fullfilment of his duties.

 Some interpretations hold that this parable is about our priorities...that slippery slope when money becomes more important than integrity or more important than faith.
 That would be the verse at the end of the reading - you can't serve God and wealth.
-Therefore, you might consider this to be a parable about how we spend our money.
+Therefore, you might consider this to be a parable about how we spend our money...which might solve our riddle of who is the good person one way.

-Other interpretations might argue that this is about your work ethic.
+Other interpretations argue that this is about your work ethic.
 In that case, the master was just reinforcing the rules and it was the manager's job to follow the rules.
 Thus, we have been given guidelines for our own good.
-Those are all reasonable ways to look at this text.
+That interpretation certainly has a clear cut explanation of right and wrong.